PMSSC: Parallelizable multi-subset based self-expressive model for subspace clustering: Experiments and Results

-\textbf{ORL. } ORL contains 400 facial images of 40 individuals, where each subject has 10 images under varying illumination conditions, different facial expressions (e.g., open/closed eyes), and facial details (e.g., glasses/no glasses), as shown in Fig. \ref{fig:Datasets}(b).
-The size of each image is $112 \times 92$.
-In this experiment, following \cite{cai2007learning}, we resize each image to $32 \times 32$, and concatenate pixels of each image to form a 1024-dimensional vector for clustering.
-Compared to Extended Yale B, ORL is more challenging for subspace clustering because the lower density of data lying near the same subspace (10 vs. 64) due to the small number of images for each subject, and the subspaces have more non-linearity due to changes in facial expressions and details.
+ORL contains 400 facial images in 40 classes, as shown in Fig.~\ref{fig:Datasets_ORL}.
+In this experiment, following~\cite{cai2007learning}, we concatenate the pixels of each image resized to $32 \times 32$, and use a 1024-dimensional vector as input data.
+Compared to Extended Yale B, ORL is a more difficult problem setting for subspace clustering because the density of data lying near the same subspace (10 vs. 64) is lower due to the small number of images of each subject, and the subspaces have more non-linearity due to changes in facial expressions and details.

-The results on ORL are listed in Table \ref{tab:ORL}.
-We can again observe that PMSSC achieves the best clustering accuracy, and improves the connectivity comparing to SSC-OMP.
+The results for ORL are listed in Table~\ref{tab:ORL}.
+We can again observe that PMSSC achieves the best clustering accuracy, and improves the connectivity compared to SSC-OMP.
 However, since PMSSC does not incorporate nonlinear constraints, the subspace-preserving error does not improve along with the improvement of the connectivity.